 The Senior Associate Dean for Informatics, Betsy Weiner, is located in Room 260 Frist Hall.
 She is responsible for technology integration throughout the academic, practice, and research settings.
 The staff from the Frist Nursing Informatics Center will work with students on a daily basis to address their technology needs.
-Should you have any technology issues that need to be resolved, feel free to call Dr. Weiner at (615) 936-2581 or email her (Betsy.Weiner@vanderbilt.edu).
+Should you have any technology issues that need to be resolved, feel free to call Dr. Weiner at (615) 936-2581 or email her at betsy.weiner@vanderbilt.edu.